CloudLabsAI-Azure/CAF-Secure-Methodology/02-secure-application.md

 Azure Firewall is a managed, cloud-based network security service that protects your Azure Virtual Network resources.
 It's a fully stateful firewall as a service with built-in high availability and unrestricted cloud scalability.
 To learn more about Azure Firewall, refer: `https://docs.microsoft.com/en-us/azure/firewall`

 Azure Application Gateway is a web traffic load balancer that enables you to manage traffic to your web applications.
 Traditional load balancers operate at the transport layer (OSI layer 4 - TCP and UDP).
-To learn more about Application gateway refer: `https://docs.microsoft.com/en-us/azure/application-gateway`
+To learn more about Application gateway, refer: `https://docs.microsoft.com/en-us/azure/application-gateway`

 Azure Web Application Firewall provides centralized protection of your web applications from common exploits and vulnerabilities.
 Web applications are increasingly targeted by malicious attacks that exploit commonly known vulnerabilities.
 SQL injection and cross-site scripting are among the most common attacks.
 Preventing such attacks in application code is challenging.
 It can require rigorous maintenance, patching, and monitoring at multiple layers of the application topology.
 A centralized web application firewall helps make security management much simpler.
-To learn more about Azure Web Application Firewall refer: `https://docs.microsoft.com/en-us/azure/application-gateway`
+To learn more about Azure Web Application Firewall, refer: `https://docs.microsoft.com/en-us/azure/application-gateway`

-In this lab, you will deploy an Azure Firewall and Application Gateway with WAF V2 then you will publish an application through it.
+In this lab, you will deploy an Azure Firewall and Application Gateway with WAF V2, then you will publish an application through it.
 You'll also test the security of the application and perform a sample attack.

 ## Lab Objectives